Trump can be sued for Jan. 6 riot harm, Justice Dept. says

-WASHINGTON — Injured Capitol Police officers and Democratic lawmakers can sue former President Donald Trump over the Jan.
+WASHINGTON (AP) — Former President Donald Trump can be sued by injured Capitol Police officers and Democratic lawmakers over the Jan.
 6, 2021, insurrection at the U.S. Capitol, the Justice Department said Thursday in a federal court case testing Trump's legal vulnerability for his speech before the riot.

-Lawyers of the Justice Department's Civil Division filed the brief, which has no bearing on a separate criminal investigation by a department special counsel into whether Trump can be criminally charged over efforts to undo President Joe Biden's victory in the 2020 presidential election ahead of the Capitol riot.
-In fact, the lawyers noted they are not taking a position with respect to potential criminal liability for Trump or anyone else.
+The brief was filed by lawyers of the Justice Department's Civil Division and has no bearing on a separate criminal investigation by a department special counsel into whether Trump can be criminally charged over efforts to undo President Joe Biden's victory in the 2020 presidential election ahead of the Capitol riot.
+In fact, the lawyers note that they are not taking a position with respect to potential criminal liability for Trump or anyone else.

-Trump's lawyers have argued he was acting within his official rights and had no intention to spark violence when he called on thousands of supporters to "march to the Capitol" and "fight like hell" before the riot erupted.
+Trump’s lawyers have argued he was acting within the bounds of his official duties and had no intention to spark violence when he called on thousands of supporters to “march to the Capitol” and “fight like hell” before the riot erupted.

 “The actions of rioters do not strip President Trump of immunity,” his lawyers wrote in court papers.
 "In the run-up to January 6th and on the day itself, President Trump was acting well within the scope of ordinary presidential action when he engaged in open discussion and debate about the integrity of the 2020 election."